How is Coronavirus Affecting International Trade

 Immediate effects were experienced on the supply and demand for oil, agricultural goods and metals in the global market.
 China is the world’s largest oil importer and when Chinese President, Xi Jinping, issued a lockdown, the Organisation of the Petroleum Exporting Countries (OPEC) suffered severely as a result, with production falling 600K barrels per day.

 Crude oil, agriculture and metals are just some of the many commodity markets impacted by the coronavirus, which is also threatening to push the global economy into recession.

 Last year saw global shares subject to their worst day since the 2008 financial crisis, with declines in London taking some £125bn off the value of major UK firms.
-Whilst many citizens feel like they won’t be affected by stock market chaos, pension pots are influenced by their performance so it is important to watch financial markets and export and import commodities.
+Whilst many citizens feel like they won’t be affected by stock market chaos, pension pots are influenced by their performance, so it is important to watch financial markets and export and import commodities.

 The UK’s budget deficit reached GBP 270.8bn over the first nine months of the 2020/21 financial year, up from GBP 58.1bn during April-December 2019.

-British Chancellor, Rishi Sunak, announced plans to extend the UK furlough scheme to the end of September, as well as the stamp duty holiday which will finish the end of June.
+During the Spring budget, British Chancellor, Rishi Sunak, announced plans to extend the UK furlough scheme to the end of September, as well as the stamp duty holiday which will finish the end of June.
 The extended support will help struggling business and workers as well as boost the UK property market.